jtuckayo/react-base/README.md

 ## 🛠️ Recommended Visual Studio Code Extensions (VS Code Users Only)

-To ensure a consistent and productive coding experience, especially with Prettier and ESLint, we highly recommend installing the following workspace extensions.
+To ensure a consistent and productive coding experience, especially with Prettier and ESLint, I highly recommend installing the following workspace extensions.

 These recommendations are automatically suggested by VS Code when you open the project, based on the configuration in the **`.vscode/extensions.json`** file.
 You should be prompted to install them upon opening the folder.